 where N is the number of atomic coordinates in the file and E_i is the chemical element of the i-th atom.
 Because E_i is not used in Colvars, any string that does not contain tabs or spaces is acceptable.

-Note: all XYZ coordinates are assumed to be expressed in Å units; it is advisable to obtain them from a PDB file, or using VMD and/or the Colvars Dashboard to avoid inconstencies with GROMACSnm units.
+Note: all XYZ coordinates are assumed to be expressed in Å units.

 An XYZ file may contain either one of the following scenarios: